willstepp/writings/joseph-the-son/jts.md

 “What a decent man,” smiled Beth, who stood with arms crossed on the porch, Joseph and Lizzie beside her, watching him, “An uncommonly decent man, Jacob Brumbalow.”

 Beth reached out to squeeze her son around the shoulder but he shirked away and opened the screen door, going inside without a word.
 Lizzie took his place beside their mother and their hands intertwined.
-Both watched as the pastor drove their car until it  disappeared beyond the row of trees that lined the drive to Oakwood Estates, then they too went inside.
+Both watched as the pastor drove their car until it disappeared beyond the row of trees that lined the drive to Oakwood Estates.

 Three

-A morning wind blew through the tree tops and shook what few leaves remained in the oaks that enshrined Pastor Jacob’s farm house.
-The leaves fell in lazy arcs from those high places and landed next to the woodshed where Jacob and Joseph were standing.
-There were rakes and shovels, shears propped up against the shed.
-Every few seconds the pastor came out with another tool and handed it to Joseph whose job it was to arrange them outside.
+There were shears, rakes, and shovels propped against the shed.
+Every couple minutes the pastor came out with another tool and handed it to Joseph whose job it was to arrange them.
 The last thing Jacob brought out was a bag of feed.
-He handed the burlap sack to Joseph, walked out of the shed, and closed the door.
+He handed it to Joseph, walked out of the shed, and closed the door.
 Behind the Pastor Joseph followed until they reached the crude pen where all the chickens were.
 There was a mesh wire to keep them in and a small wooden shelter for them all to nest in at night, filled with straw.
 Jacob stepped over the fence and Joseph did the same.
-The chickens came swarming around, expectant, eager.
+The chickens came swarming around expectant, eager.

 “My little angels,” the pastor said, “enjoy your breakfast.”